anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 [Windows Autopilot](https://docs.microsoft.com/intune/enrollment-autopilot) is compatible with Intune for Education, but it has to be set up in Intune in the Azure portal.
 To set up your devices with Autopilot, go to [Intune](https://portal.azure.com) > Device enrollment > Windows enrollment > Devices.

 ## Before you begin
-During setup, devices must have:
-* Access to the Internet.
+During setup, devices must have access to the Internet.
-* Intune for Education device license.
-Find out more about the devices license in the Intune [licenses docs](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4).

 ## Windows device setup
 Complete the following steps to add your Windows 10 devices to Intune for Education.